Airplane Boneyard at Arkansas International Airport

 Airliner Storage at Blytheville During the COVID-19 Outbreak

-ART has accepted 77 idled aircraft for storage since March 16, 2020, according to operations vice president Anthony Saumell.
-The company has space for an additional 30 airliners if needed.
+ART accepted 77 idled aircraft for storage during the COVID-19 outbreak, according to operations vice president Anthony Saumell.
+The company had space for an additional 30 airliners if needed.

 Delta Air Lines Airbus A350 jetliners in temporary storage at the Arkansas International Airport